Lordx679/lordx679/replit.md

 - July 04, 2025.
 Prepared project for Netlify deployment with comprehensive documentation and configuration files
 - July 04, 2025.
 Created netlify.toml configuration, _redirects file for SPA routing, and API configuration system
 - July 04, 2025.
 Added deployment guides in Arabic (NETLIFY-DEPLOYMENT-GUIDE.md) with step-by-step instructions
+- July 04, 2025.
+Converted backend to Netlify Functions for complete single-platform deployment
+- July 04, 2025.
+Created serverless API handlers in JavaScript for Netlify Functions compatibility
+- July 04, 2025.
+Updated configuration to use /.netlify/functions as API endpoint with proper redirects

 ## User Preferences